Derivative (finance): Leverage

-Counter party risk
+Counterparty risk

 Some derivatives (especially swaps) expose investors to counterparty risk, or risk arising from the other party in a financial transaction.
+Counterparty risk results from the differences in the current price versus the expected future settlement price.
 Different types of derivatives have different levels of counter party risk.
 For example, standardized stock options by law require the party at risk to have a certain amount deposited with the exchange, showing that they can pay for any losses; banks that help businesses swap variable for fixed rates on loans may do credit checks on both parties.
 However, in private agreements between two companies, for example, there may not be benchmarks for performing due diligence and risk analysis.